 As this is a specialised field, some useful information is available in the glossary, and the Q&A section of this website.
 This may also be helpful for those who want to know more about the obligations they need to comply with.

-Re-focusing on the human dimension of data protection - read the latest blogpost by Wojciech Wiewiórowski.
+Data protection for digital communication - read the latest blogpost by Wojciech Wiewiórowski.